Dealing with Non-Stationarity in MARL via Trust-Region Decomposition: Introduction

-Both categories aim to mitigate the negative impact of policy changes to solve the non-stationary problem.
-However, because the definition of stationarity(or non-stationarity) is still lacking, the goals and objectives of these algorithms are inevitably inconsistent and disharmony, which make them ineffective.
-Meantime, these methods require either unextendable training scheme or excessive information exchanging, which significantly limits the algorithm scalability.
-If the policies of all agents change slowly, $\mathcal{T}_i$ and $\mathcal{R}_i$ can remain stable.
-In this case, each agent could obtain the best-response to other agents, which will alleviate the non-stationary problem.
-An important class of RL algorithms usually limits the divergence between consecutive policies of learnt policy sequence by adding direct constraints or regularization terms.
-These methods are referred to as \textit{trust region-based} or \textit{proximity-based} algorithms~\citep{schulman2015trust,schulman2017proximal,tomar2020mirror}.
-This motivates us to restrict the joint policy divergence to solve the non-stationary problem.
-However, the connection between joint policy divergence and the non-stationarity is still unclear, which drive us to theoretically analyze the relationship.
-Furthermore, for a MAS, directly adding the trust region constraint to the \textit{joint} policy will make the problem intractable.
-Therefore, factorizing the joint policy and trust region constraint appropriately is the key to improve algorithm's efficiency~\citep{oliehoek2008optimal}.
+From the perspective of each agent, solving the non-stationarity problem in \textcolor{black}{cooperative} MARL can be transformed into solving multiple non-stationary Markov decision processes (MDPs)~\citep{jaksch2010near,ortner2020variational,Cheung2019NonStationaryRL,Mao2021NearOptimalMR}.
+In these MDPs, \textit{the interactive environment is composed of multiple agents}, and the reason for the non-stationary environment is the changing of agent policies.
+If the policies of all agents change slowly, the environment can remain stable.
+In this case, each agent could converge to optimality, i.e., pursue the best response to other agents, which will alleviate the non-stationarity problem.
+Moreover, the changing opponents will significantly hinder the agent's learning in MAS~\citep{radanovic2019learning,Lee2020LinearLC,Mao2021NearOptimalMR}.
+To address this issue, a popular class of RL algorithms focus on limiting the divergence between consecutive policies of the learned policy sequence by imposing direct constraints or regularization terms.
+These methods are referred to as \textit{trust-region-based} or \textit{proximity-based} algorithms~\citep{schulman2015trust,schulman2017proximal,tomar2020mirror}.
+However, the precise connection between joint policy divergence and the non-stationarity is still unclear, which motivates us to analyze the relationship theoretically.
+Furthermore, directly adding the trust-region constraint to the \textit{joint} policy will make the problem intractable.
+Therefore, effective factorization of the joint policy and trust-region constraint is the key to improve the algorithm's efficiency~\citep{oliehoek2008optimal}.